odoo/odoo/doc/list-view.rst

           be set.
 If the ``cancel`` attribute is set, the view will abort its current behavior as soon as possible, and rollback any state modification.

+          Generally speaking, an event should only be cancelled (by setting the ``cancel`` flag to ``true``), uncancelling an event is undefined as event handlers are executed on a first-come-first-serve basis and later handlers may
+          re-cancel an uncancelled event.

+.. _listview-edit-before:

 ``edit:before`` *cancellable*